lokeswaran-aj/aws-mcp/README.md

 ## 🎬 Demo

 See it in action!
-Here's how easy it is to create a VPC with 2 subnets and delete them using natural language:
+Here's how easy it is to spin up a full-blown EC2 setup — VPC, subnets, security groups, this works — all through natural language prompts to an AI Model Context Protocol (MCP) server.

 <div align="center" style="margin-top:20px;margin-bottom:20px;">
 <img src="assets/demo.gif" width="1200" alt="demo"/>
 </div>

-> 💡 **Pro tip**: The video shows creating a VPC with 2 subnets and deleting them through chat - no AWS console needed!

 ---